Yolla Bolly–Middle Eel Wilderness: Geography

 western Tehama County, and Trinity County.

-The Yolla Bolly–Middle Eel Wilderness was created by the Wilderness Act of 1964, with an original land area of 170195 acre.
+The Yolla Bolly–Middle Eel Wilderness was created by the Wilderness Act of 1964, with an original land area of 689 km2.

-It was enlarged by the California Wilderness Act of 1984, and again by the Northern California Coastal Wild Heritage Wilderness Act of 2006, for a present-day total of 180877 acre.
+It was enlarged by the California Wilderness Act of 1984, and again by the Northern California Coastal Wild Heritage Wilderness Act of 2006, for a present-day total of 732 km2.

-Most of the area (172,998 acres) is managed by the US Forest Service and is within three national forest boundaries, the: Mendocino National Forest, Shasta-Trinity National Forest and Six Rivers National Forest.
-The remaining 7879 acre is managed by the Bureau of Land Management.
+Most of the area (700 km2) is managed by the US Forest Service and is within three national forest boundaries, the: Mendocino National Forest, Shasta-Trinity National Forest and Six Rivers National Forest.
+The remaining 32 km2 is managed by the Bureau of Land Management.
 The name is a combination of: a phrase from the Native American Wintun language of the region's Wintun peoples, Yo-la meaning snow-covered and Bo-li meaning high peak; and a reference to the Middle fork of the Eel River.

 Elevations range from 2700 ft to a high point of 8092 ft at the summit of Mount Linn.